jonasmerlin/astro-seo/README.md

 ------------ | ------------- | -------------
-title | string | The title of the page. description | string | Text that gives a concise description of what your page is about.
+title | string | The title of the page. description | string | Text that gives a concise description of what your page is about. canoncial | string | Prevent duplicate content issues by specifying the "canonical" or "preferred" url of a web page.

 ## Acknowledgements